beam-community/stripity-stripe/README.md

 ### Configuring Automatic Retries

-To configure the behaviour to retry requests that fail due to an intermittent network problem, you may optionally add an `:retries` key to the stripity_stripe configuration:
+To configure the behaviour to retry requests that fail due to an intermittent network problem, you may optionally add a `:retries` key to the stripity_stripe configuration:

 ```elixir
 config :stripity_stripe, retries: [